 So, to help you beat the heat, no matter the temperature outside, click through on each of my ‘top-8’ factors that influence the frequency and severity of your hot flushes and night sweats.

 It’s not just about reducing sugar and processed food as we age.
-In menopause, my emphasis is on reducing protein as well.
-Yes, I know that this goes against what you may have heard, but the amount and timing of your protein intake is crucial.
+In menopause, my emphasis is on managing protein intake as well – not too much and not too little.
+The amount and timing of your protein intake is crucial.
 Protein is ‘thermo-genic’ which means ‘heat-generating’.
-I learnt that years ago in the fitness industry and when I was trying to understand why my hot flushes were so bad, I remembered that high protein diets cause too much stress on the thyroid, liver, kidneys and gut.
+I learnt that years ago in the fitness industry and when I was trying to understand why my hot flushes were so bad, I remembered that high protein diets cause too much stress on the thyroid, liver, kidneys and gut, especially as we get older.
 The result?
-Lots of sweat as your body tries to cool down.
+Lots of sweating as your body tries to cool down.
 That’s why in the MyMT™ Food Guide, which is both of my different 12 week programmes, I teach you about cooling foods to eat in menopause.

 We hear so much about ‘stress’ these days, but when it comes to your hot flushes and night sweats, I’m not just talking about emotional stress.
 I’m talking about the physical stress on your cells and tissues as you biologically age.
 For decades, our cells and tissues have been accumulating inflammatory changes, especially if you have been doing a lot of high intensity exercise or you haven’t been sleeping throughout your menopause transition.
 When you reach menopause and your blood vessels become more constricted with the loss of oestrogen and you aren’t sleeping, your chronic stress hormone, called cortisol, remains higher than normal.
 When cortisol stays around all day, then your thyroid hormones overwork too.
 An unhappy thyroid combined with menopause hormonal changes causes your temperature and blood pressure to increase, which then has you wiping your brow with excess sweat as your body tries to get rid of the heat.